Murder of Jill Meagher: Parole laws

 By late June 2013, there was a substantial tightening of Victoria's parole laws, which came about as the direct result of women such as Meagher being attacked and killed by parolees.
 For example, if parole is breached, then penalties of up to three months imprisonment and a fine of up to $4200 can result.
 Police can now formally take action if a parolee breaches parole and violent offenders would automatically go back to jail if the breach was a serious one.

 Then-Premier of Victoria, Denis Napthine, commented in June 2013: "There is no doubt the system failed Jill Meagher.
 Under the changes we've already introduced, the offender would have been back in jail, not on the streets.
 Our actions are the minimum we can do to try and make sure this never ever happens again."

 In August 2013, former High Court justice Ian Callinan recommended 23 more changes to the Victorian parole system.

 DNA database management

 In March 2015, the DNA system used by Victoria Police came under criticism.
 In particular, it is unclear why Bayley's DNA, obtained for sexually assaulting another woman in 2001, was not on the Victoria Police's DNA database.

 Other

 In April 2015, plans by the Victorian Coroner to hold an inquest into Meagher's death were dropped.
 This was welcomed by the Meagher family, who said they had wanted closure on the matter.

 Public reaction

 The public reaction to Meagher's disappearance and the discovery of her body was immense.

 Prison Mass

-An early indication of the reaction were media reports of 40 prison inmates at the Melbourne Remand Centre attending a Requiem Mass for Meagher led by the prison's chaplain, Father Joe Caddy, on 28 September.
+An early indication of the reaction were media reports of 40 prison inmates at the Metropolitan Remand Centre attending a Requiem Mass for Meagher led by the prison's chaplain, Father Joe Caddy, on 28 September.
 This had happened shortly after Bayley's arrival at the Metropolitan Assessment Prison in Spencer Street, Melbourne.